 Load Testing Process For “Insert” Operation:

-Similar to the select operation, we can perform Insert operation where we can determine whether a number of records can be inserted in a database object in a specific duration of time.
+Similar to the select operation, we can perform an Insert operation where we can determine whether a number of records can be inserted in a database object in a specific duration of time.

 Note: Configuration for Insert operation remains similar with some minor changes to what we have done for select operation